embercc/crossbow_r0/README.md

 ## 3D Model Link
 * https://a360.co/3otfhes
-  * This is for preview.
+  * This is for online preview for those who do not have fusion360 installed.
 The f3d file is free to be downloaded.
 * https://a360.co/3nV5nW3
   * Latest work.